Can I bring my kids and partner?

 What's the situation with food?

 We will offer a welcome dinner and some additional programmed family style evening meals.
 The kitchen is stocked with basic food staples for breakfast and lunch.
 For all other food needs, there's a grocery store/pharmacy and several farm stands within a 5 minute drive.
 The area is full of great restaurants, shopping options, and farms within a 15-30 minute drive.
 We can help to some degree in accommodating food restrictions, allergies, and diets.

 Will other artists and kids be attending at the same time as me?

-In the Spring and Fall, you will have the facility to yourself, unless attending with a collaborator.
-In July and August, artists and families will be sharing the studios and common spaces.
+Artists and families will be sharing the studios and common spaces.
 Each family will have their own bedrooms and bathrooms within the house.
 There is a shared den/library, dining room with an upright piano, a large eat-in kitchen, and a screened in porch.
 The bedrooms all have air conditioning, and there is heat in all rooms in the winter.

 The studio spaces are separate from the house, so artists will have the focus they need.
 We also ask for quiet hours in the house from 9pm-7am.

 An on site resident coordinator will manage the facilities and help with logistics.

 The closest hospital is Columbia Memorial in Hudson, 15 min by car.
 There are a number of urgent care facilities in the area, and the local supermarket has a pharmacy, which is a 5 minute drive from the house.